Skip to content

 SCOPE=...

-Keep .env outside source control.
+Keep your connection secrets, including .env as non- public/wider access.
 Use OS file permissions to restrict access if needed.

 PowerShell Runtime – Variables